lanceengland/lanceengland.github.io/_posts/2023-11-11-sharpening-the-saw.markdown

 ---
 # Sharpening the Saw

 I am a big proponent of [sharpening the saw](https://www.franklincovey.com/the-7-habits/habit-7/) and continuous learning.
-I think it becomes even more important in the technology industry and current job climate.
-At the risk of sounding slightly self-promoting, I thought I would share what I've been focusing on the past year, and what I plan to work on next.
+At the risk of sounding slightly self-promoting, I thought I would share what I've focused on this past year, and what my plans are next.

-## Certificate Marathon
+## The Certification Gauntlet

 Some time ago my interest was piqued by the [DevOps](https://en.wikipedia.org/wiki/DevOps) methodology, where development and operations become more integrated to increase the delivery of value to the business.
 My work experience through [Improving](https://www.improving.com/) has given me an opportunity to serve in different roles on multiple projects, from architecting and developing, to deployment and tier-2 operations support.
 I have seen first-hand the challenges to both initial deployments and subsequent deployments for bug fixes and enhancements.
 DevOps sounded like a creative solution for addressing these challenges.